cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           double Integral3( Func<double, double, double, double> fun, double x_1, double x_2, Func<double, double> y_1, double y_2, Func<double, double, double> z_1, Func<double, double, double> z_2)
           double Integral3( Func<double, double, double, double> fun, double x_1, double x_2, Func<double, double> y_1, Func<double, double> y_2, Func<double, double, double> z_1, Func<double, double, double> z_2)
    Parameters:
-      | fun:  The function to integrate.
+       The function to integrate.
 The function should accept three doubles (x, y, z) and return a double.
-      | x_1:  The lower bound of the x integration.
+       The lower bound of the x integration.
-      | x_2:  The upper bound of the x integration.
+       The upper bound of the x integration.
-      | y_1:  A double or function that defines the lower bound of the y integration as a function of x.
+       A double or function that defines the lower bound of the y integration as a function of x.
 It should accept a double (x) and return a double (y).
-      | y_2:  A double or  function that defines the upper bound of the y integration as a function of x.
+       A double or  function that defines the upper bound of the y integration as a function of x.
 It should accept a double (x) and return a double (y).
-      | z_1:  A double or  function that defines the lower bound of the z integration as a function of x and y.
+       A double or  function that defines the lower bound of the z integration as a function of x and y.
 It should accept two doubles (x, y) and return a double (z).
-      | z_2:  A double or function that defines the upper bound of the z integration as a function of x and y.
+       A double or function that defines the upper bound of the z integration as a function of x and y.
 It should accept two doubles (x, y) and return a double (z).
-      | eps:  The desired relative accuracy.
+       The desired relative accuracy.
 The default value is 1e-6.
    Returns:
        The approximate value of the definite triple integral.
    Remark: